lunarshott77/The-Morning-Calm-Ledger/README.md

 I don't know who or what system decided this formula was "too much" for Reddit, but the truth belongs to the public.

-I am releasing the code here on GitHub.

-This is the Lorentzian Engine (Project 1: The Morning Calm Ledger).
-It tracks the South Korean Sovereign Reserve with a precision that standard models can't even dream of.

-I am asking for visibility.
-If you find value in this code, please share it.
-Don't let the algorithm bury the math.

-The ledger is open.
-The choice is yours.